What Can You Do With a Computer Science Degree? Exploring Your Options

 Qualify yourself for these computer science careers

-So what can you do with a computer science degree?
-It turns out—there’s a whole lot.
-With all of these computer science degree jobs to choose from, you should feel more confident about your decision to follow this educational path.
+So, what can you do with a computer science degree?
+It turns out there’s a whole lot.
+With all these jobs and occupations commonly seeking candidates with a computer science degree, you should feel more confident about your decision to follow this educational path.